Convert a Repo to Use Releaser from Repo#

 and some hand edits as needed.Note that directives can still be used

-Add HTML start and end comment markers to Changelog file - see example in CHANGELOG.md (view in raw mode)
+Add HTML start and end comment markers to Changelog file

 We recommend using hatch for your build system and for version handling.